sibsonya/CV_Scaling/README.md

       In this example: in the first matrix - energy values; in the second, the matrix, required to build.
    - Now we select the minimum value in the last line (if there are several, then we take the leftmost one).
 This point belongs to the minimum seam.
 Now we can trace all points that belong to the minimum seam.
 3. Remove this seam from the image.

+## Working with mask + image extension
+The description below will be given for the case of horizontal image changes (for the vertical everything is similar).